 Projects that reside outside the fiji organization are not subject to the requirements above.
 But it is then the project maintainer's responsibility to ensure the project continues to function properly in up-to-date installations of Fiji.
 This might entail code changes as ImageJ and Fiji evolve.

-To verify that the Fiji components build without problems, and that all regression tests pass, every Fiji project's source code repository is connected to a job of ImageJ's Jenkins server that builds and tests the source code whenever a new revision is made available.
-Typically, this job also deploys the Maven artifacts.
+To verify that the Fiji components build without problems, and that all regression tests pass, every Fiji project's source code repository is connected to a Travis CI job that builds and tests the source code, and deploys the Maven artifacts, whenever a new revision is made available.

 Versioning and dependency convergence